leanprover-contrib/leanprover-contrib/README.md

 * We also want to notice when new Lean versions are released, check if projects can be updated without changes, and suggest to project owners that they create a new `lean-3.*.*` branch.

+## TODO

+* The logic to test new Lean versions isn't there yet.
+* Put things into CI, including failure/upgrade notifications (as issues or PRs to the project repo?)
+* Right now projects are assumed to be forked to the `leanprover-contrib` org, change this.
+* Use `mathlibtools` as a Python project instead of `leanproject` CLI?
+* We can list checked in projects on the community website.
+(Sorted by # of GH stars as popularity maybe?)